Malaysia Airlines Flight 370 disappearance theories: Diego Garcia

 Conspiracy theorists have suggested that MH370 was either captured by U.S. Navy SEALs and then flown to the U.S. Naval base on the atoll of Diego Garcia in the British Indian Ocean Territory to bring to justice Chinese computer scientists believed to be responsible for hacking attacks on U.S. Department of Defense computer servers or that the plane landed at the base directly after being instructed to travel there.
 The latter theory was raised at a White House daily briefing on 18 March, whereupon press secretary Jay Carney responded, "I'll rule that one out."
 Underpinning the Diego Garcia theory were several elements, one of which was the co-pilot's mobile phone contact and the plane's westward turn, both of which were consistent with a flight path toward the island.

 In that vein, it was reported by the Daily Mirror, without giving a concrete source, that the captain had trained in landing on an Indian Ocean island with a short runway, using a flight simulator in his home computer.
-Several mass media sources reported that the captain had trained using his aviasimulator to land on five runways—each at least 1000 m long—in the Indian Ocean region, namely Diego Garcia and Male International Airport (MLE) and other airstrips in India and Sri Lanka.
+Several mass media sources reported that the captain had trained using his flight simulator to land on five runways—each at least 1000 m long—in the Indian Ocean region, namely Diego Garcia and Male International Airport (MLE) and other airstrips in India and Sri Lanka.

 These allegations were disputed by the FBI, which reported that after analyzing the impounded flight simulator, it had found "nothing suspicious whatsoever" and said that the Mirrors reports about the simulator's contents were "unsubstantiated and unsourced".
 Giving a new twist to the MH370 missing story, a former French airline boss has claimed that the Malaysia Airlines flight was shot down by the U.S. military near their base on Diego Garcia.